carlngdemo/automation/README.md

 It's automated as long as I don't have to do it, and I still have a job.

 Once created, an automate button clicks itself.
 If it doesn't, then it's not an automate button.
-After clicking itself, it's done it job and should disappear on its own.
-If it doesn't, then it isn't 100% automation.
+After clicking itself, it's done its job and should disappear on its own.
+If it doesn't disappear, then it isn't 100% automation.